Safwanny/Calories-Burnt-Prediction/README.md

 # Calories-Burnt-Prediction
-Regression Model using XGBoost for predicting calories burnt during exercise
+Regression Model using XGBoost and Neural Network for predicting calories burnt during exercise

 There is another Neural Network model in the code using tensorFlow, it a play around to compare the accuracies of a Neural Network with different paramenter and settings also against the XGBRegressor.